GustavVollo/gustavvollo.github.io/index.md

 #### Project Overview: Enhancing Production Efficiency with ARIMA Modeling
 The Swire Coca-Cola project focuses on forecasting demand for limited-release products using an ARIMA model to prevent overproduction and shortages.
 This approach optimizes production to match evolving consumer preferences, enhancing revenue growth and cost efficiency.
 [The notebook](https://github.com/GustavVollo/Demand_prediction_Swire-CC/blob/main/GV_Model_Final.Rmd) details the modeling, data preparation, and validation efforts to support strategic decision-making.
 #### Risk Management in Forecasting: Balancing Over and Underforecasting Costs
 Based on the cost of underforecasting and overforecasting with a ratio of 1 to 5, meaning cost is 4 times higher with overforecasting, we used normal distribution confidence intervals to give Swire Coca-Cola our best predictions.
-We utilized the ARIMA model as the baseline.

 <img src="/Prediction_demand.png?raw=true"/>